 Potential Impact of Texas v.
 U.S. Decision on Key Provisions of the Affordable Care Act

 The case – brought by a number of Republican state attorneys general (AGs) and other plaintiffs – centers on the argument that the law’s individual mandate is unconstitutional after Congress zeroed out the penalty associated with it in the tax bill in late 2017.
 The plaintiffs argue that the rest of the ACA is not severable from the mandate and should therefore be invalidated.
-The Trump administration now agrees that the entire law should be judged unconstitutional, but previously argued that only the ACA’s pre-existing condition protections are inseparable from the mandate and should be overturned, while the rest of the law should stand.
+The Trump administration now agrees with the trial court’s reasoning that the entire law should be invalidated, but previously argued that only the ACA’s pre-existing condition protections are inseparable from the mandate and should be overturned, while the rest of the law should stand.
 A number of Democratic state AGs are defending the ACA as interveners in the case, arguing in part that Congress intended to keep the ACA in place when it set the individual mandate penalty to zero while leaving the rest of the law intact.
 The Trump administration has indicated that it intends to continue enforcing the ACA pending an expected appeal of the decision.

 The number of non-elderly Americans who are uninsured decreased by 19.1 million from 2010 to 2017 as the ACA went into effect.
 While the ACA’s changes to the individual insurance market – including protections for people with pre-existing conditions, creation of insurance marketplaces, and premium subsidies for low and modest income people – have been the focus of much policy debate and media coverage, the law made other sweeping changes throughout the health care system that have an impact on nearly all Americans.
 These include: the expansion of Medicaid eligibility for low-income adults; required coverage of preventive services with no cost sharing in private insurance, Medicare, and for those enrolled in the Medicaid expansion; phase-out of the “doughnut hole” gap in Medicare drug coverage; reductions in the growth of Medicare payments to health providers and insurers; new national initiatives to promote public health, the quality of care, and delivery system reforms; and a variety of tax increases to finance these changes.
 These provisions could all be overturned if the judge’s decision is upheld.